derbyjs/derby/index.md

   <input x-bind="paste/50:afterPaste">
 {% endhighlight %}

 It is often useful to relate back a DOM element, such as `e.target`, to the model path that was used to render the item.
 For example, one might want to remove an item from a list when an icon is clicked.
 Derby extends the `model.at()` method to accept a DOM node or jQuery object.
-When passed one of these, the method will return a [model alias](#aliases) that is scoped to the context of the closest bound path in the template.
+When passed one of these, the method will return a [scoped model](#scoped-models) that is scoped to the context of the closest bound path in the template.

 #### Template